Septias/bachelor-thesis/overview.typ

                         "e" & ::= l | l space ? space t                      \
   $
 ]
-Patterns can be open (…) or closed and also give default arguments with the `?` syntax.
+Patterns can be open (…) or closed and also given default arguments with the `?` syntax.
 An example would be `{a, b ? "pratt", …}` which is an open pattern with a default value of "pratt" for the label b.

 #colored_box(title: "Reduction Rules", color: blue)[